Reed Whittemore: Biography

-Whittemore was Poet Laureate of Maryland and twice served as Poet Laureate Consultant in Poetry to the Library of Congress.
+Whittemore was Poet Laureate of Maryland and twice (in 1964 and 1984) served as Poet Laureate Consultant in Poetry to the Library of Congress.
+He also served as literary editor of The New Republic from 1969 to 1973.

 His poetry is notable for its wry and deflating humor.
 The poet X.J.
 Kennedy remarked that "his whole career has been one brave protest against dullness and stodginess."
 His book The Mother's Breast and the Father's House was a finalist for the National Book Award for poetry.
 He is the recipient of the National Council on the Arts Award for lifelong contribution to American Letters and the Award of Merit Medal from the American Academy of Arts and Letters.